jing-sysu/PlanetScope-cloud-detection/readme.txt

 ;           "Automatic cloud and cloud shadow detection in tropical areas for PlanetScope satellite images", ;           Remote sensing of Enviroment, Volume 264, 2021, 112604, ISSN 0034-4257, https://doi.org/10.1016/j.rse.2021.112604.
 Accepted in 11/07/2021
 ;
-; If you have any problem in running this code, please feel free to contact w1012j@163.com / lucyjing@hku.hk ; We also welcome any suggestions/comments about this algorithom/code.
+; If you have any problem in running this code, please feel free to contact w1012j@163.com ; We also welcome any suggestions/comments about this algorithom/code.
 ;---------------------------------------------------------------------------------------------------------------------------------
 This code is written by Matlab